openspend/openspend/README.md

 There are many banks around the world, and most countries have some sort of online money transfer by email or phone.

 The trick is to use a different email address for every user/customer like business_name+customer_id@their_website.com here customer_id changes for every customer.
 But all the emails get to the same inbox and the script using selenium should automate the bank login and making the deposit.
 After a successful or fail deposit, a webhook is called.

+To login to bank website, business owner setup OpenSpend to use an .env file with predefined username and password.
+It doesn't need to work for all the banks to begin with.
+Just one widely used bank.
+It will be tricky to use banks which enforce two-factor authentication (2FA).